-I began working in genealogy around the time of one of my Mother’s major birthdays.
+I began working in genealogy around the time of one of my Mother’s major birthdays some 20 years ago.
 Her parents were born in Italy, arriving in this country in the 1890s.
 We knew little about her ancestors, but knew the town that her parents came from and the names of her paternal grandfather and maternal grandmother.
-The civil records in many Italian towns began in 1809 and review of them is available through records at the Family History Library in Salt Lake City.
+The civil records in many Italian towns begin in 1809 and review of them is available through records at the Family History Library in Salt Lake City.

 I use available texts on Italian genealogy to assist me in the research.
-This has allowed me to learn about my Italian ancestors who come from eight towns in central Italy between Rome and Naples.
-I am able to get back into the late 1700 and using church records for one town, into the early 1600s.
+This has allowed me to learn about my Italian ancestors who come from eight towns between Rome and Naples in central Italy.
+I am able to get back into the late 1700, and using church records for one town, into the early 1600s.

 Besides taking extensive course work in British Isles research, I have attend many programs that deal with British Isles research, and read journals that deal with British research on an ongoing basis.

-US research is also an ongoing learning process.
+US research is an ongoing learning process.
 I attribute a great deal of credit to the North San Diego County Genealogical Society.
-I have been a member since the late 1990s and attend many of the 3 time monthly programs and the twice yearly seminars.
+I have been a member since the late 1990s and attend many of the two times per month programs and the twice yearly seminars.
 In addition I have served as Ways & Means Chairperson (responsible for the seminars), Programs Chairperson, President and Delegate to the Foundation for Genealogical Societies.
 Further, seminars and programs organized by other organizations and various genealogy journals provide ongoing learning.